cosmos/ibc/spec/ics-023-vector-commitments/README.md

 type CommitmentPrefix = object
 ```

 The function `applyPrefix` constructs a new path from the arguments.
 It interprets the path argument in the context of the prefix argument.
-For two `(prefix, path)` tuples, `applyPath(prefix, path)` MUST return the same key only if the tuple elements are equal.
+For two `(prefix, path)` tuples, `applyPrefix(prefix, path)` MUST return the same key only if the tuple elements are equal.

 ```typescript
 type applyPrefix = (prefix: CommitmentPrefix, path: Path) => Path